-Filipinos to be nailed to crosses despite church objection
+Filipinos nailed to crosses despite church objection

 Folk Catholicism has become deeply entrenched in the local religious culture, Reyes said, citing a chaotic procession of a black statue of Jesus Christ called the Black Nazarene each January, which authorities say draw more than a million devotees each year in one of Asia’s largest religious festivals.
 Many bring towels to be wiped on the wooden statue, believing it has powers to cure ailments and ensure good health and a better life.

-“The question is where were we church people when they started doing this?”
+“The question is, where were we church people when they started doing this?”
 Reyes asked, saying the clergy should immerse itself in communities more and converse regularly with villagers.
 “If we judge them, we’ll just alienate them.”

-The decadeslong crucifixions, meanwhile, have put impoverished San Pedro Cutud, one of the more than 500 villages in rice-growing Pampanga province, on the map.
+The decadeslong crucifixion tradition, meanwhile, has put impoverished San Pedro Cutud — one of the more than 500 villages in rice-growing Pampanga province — on the map.

-Organizers said they expect about 20,000 foreign and Filipino tourists and devotees to gather for the cross nailings.
-As villagers peddled bottled water, hats, food and religious items, police and marshals kept order.
+Organizers said more than 15,000 foreign and Filipino tourists and devotees gathered for the cross nailings in Cutud and two other nearby villages.
+There was a festive air as villagers peddled bottled water, hats, food and religious items, and police and marshals kept order.

 “They like this because there is really nothing like this on earth,” said Johnson Gareth, a British tour organizer, who brought 15 tourists from eight countries, including the United States, Canada and Germany, to witness the crucifixions.
 “It’s less gruesome than people think.
 They think it’s going to be very macabre or very disgusting but it’s not.
 It’s done in a very respectful way.”